clojure/clojure/README.txt

     mvn assembly:assembly
     To build ZIP/tar distributions containing source and JARs

-By default, the "package" and "assembly:assembly" targets will fail if any unit tests fail.
-To omit this testing phase from the build, add "-Dmaven.test.skip=true" to the mvn command line.
+To skip the testing phase when building, add "-Dmaven.test.skip=true" to the mvn command line.

+To specify a different version of Clojure (the language) when building, add "-Dclojure.version=NUMBER" to the mvn command line, where NUMBER is a the version string of a Clojure release or development snapshot.